Something like this has not happened to me since the early 70s.

 Thank you.

-And I do think that everybody's getting endorsements from this person or that person, and we just recently heard of Lieberman uh endorsing John McCain and kind of giving him a little boot.
+And we just recently heard of Lieberman endorsing John McCain and kind of giving him a little booze.

 But we don't really hear in the media much about Fred Thompson.

-And I do think like you, that he is a good conservative, and like you pointed out so eloquently, other people, such as Romney or Giuliani or so forth, are kind of redefining what conservatism is, and that's kind of like what it is now.
+And like you pointed out so eloquently, other people, such as Romney or Giuliani or so forth, are kind of redefining what conservatism is.

 And I do think Fred Thompson does carry forth some of the traditional conservative ideas.

-I've heard him on other radio shows, and I do like his ideas.
+I've heard him on other radio shows and I do like his ideas.

-And I really think that Giuliani would make a fabulous vice president with him, because I think that would take away some of his personal issues.
+And I really think that Giuliani would make a fabulous vice president with him because I think that would take away some of his personal issues.

 And I think that Vice President Cheney has redefined what a vice president is.

-I don't think they are just somebody who goes around to funerals or I agree with you.
+I don't think they are just somebody who goes around at funerals.

-I I agree with you.
+I agree with you.

 And it could well be.

-You know, they everybody's talking about Iowa and New Hampshire, but this isn't going to be over after either of those states on either side.
+You know, everybody's talking about Iowa and New Hampshire, but this isn't going to be over after either of those states on either side.

-Rudy's in Missouri, frankly, and they're Missouri.
+Rudy's in Missouri, frankly.

 What's going on in Missouri?

-Missouri, February 5th, February 5th, the Super Duper Tuesday, whatever they're calling it.
+Well, I'll tell you what's going on in Missouri, February 5th, February 5th, the super duper Tuesday, whatever they're calling it.

 That's where you're probably going to get the nominees picked.